umd-mith/automation/ansible/wordpress/README.md

-This is an [Ansible] playbook for setting up a stock WordPress instance.
+This is an [Ansible] playbook for setting up Wordpress.
+It includes a setup for installing a local development instance of the MITH Wordpress instance using Vagrant.
-Also included are different playbooks for specific Wordpress sites.

-If you are setting up a dev instance on OS X you can use [Vagrant] to create a VM and install WordPress there.
-To get [Vagrant] running you can use [Homebrew] to install everything you need:
+To get a local instance of the MITH website running you will need to:

+0. install [Homebrew]
 1. brew cask install virtualbox vagrant
 2. brew install ansible
+3. ansible-playbook mithpressdata.yml
 3. vagrant up

-Then visit http://localhost:8080 in your browser.
-If you want to ssh to your VM just run:
+Then visit http://localhost:8080 in your browser and you should see the MITH Website!

-    vagrant ssh

-If you want to create a dev instance of mith.umd.edu Wordpress you will need to first get the Ansible Vault password from a friend and put it in your home
-directory:

-    ~/.mithansible

-Ansible Vault allows the AWS credentials, MITH gpg key and passphrase to be encrypted in group_vars/all.
-Then you should be able to run

-    PLAYBOOK=mithpress.yml vagrant up

 [Homebrew]: http://brew.sh/
 [Vagrant]: https://www.vagrantup.com/